Meet our advisors

 Hugo Straker, Lead Advisor, Scotland

 Hugo StrakerHaving gained qualifications in farming and forestry, Hugo has been living and breathing game and shoot management since joining the Trust’s Advisory Service in 1984.
-He is uniquely positioned to impart practical advice, having spent early years keepering himself, as well as currently running a lowground shoot in East Lothian.
-He was a familiar figure behind the success of many English shoots before returning to his native Scotland in 1991, where he remains actively involved with grouse moor management as well as lowground game enterprises the length and breadth of the country, including Ireland.
+He is uniquely positioned to impart practical advice, having spent early years keepering himself on both a wild partridge shoot in Norfolk and a pheasant shoot in the Cotswolds.
+As well as managing GWCT’s game rearing demonstration field at Fordingbridge, he was a familiar figure behind the success of many English shoots before returning to his native Scotland in 1991, where he remains actively involved with grouse moor management as well as low ground game enterprises, both large and small, the length and breadth of the country.
+His passion has led him to establish and manage two successful low ground shoots in East Lothian.
 Hugo’s massive training expertise is keenly sought by farms and estates requiring top quality best practice courses on all aspects of game management.

 Tel: 01620 830230